-This is a beginner’s guide to Python programming for machine learning and deep learning.
+This is a guide to Python programming for machine learning and deep learning.
 Students will learn about data analysis, algorithms, data science with Scikit Learn, web hacking, Kali Linux, and the role of an ethical hacker.
 This makes it one of the best beginner hacking books.

 This book, the second in a series of three, is an easy-to-read guide that explores many of the roadblocks people face during penetration testing.
 These include attacking different networks, pivoting through security controls, privilege escalation, and evading antivirus software.

 The Internet is a valuable learning tool and it can provide a slew of ethical hacking resources if you know where to look.
 Here are some websites that will teach you new skills and allow you to practice penetration testing.

 Learn how to code, become a full-stack developer, and more with these free courses and video tutorials.

 Is there anything that YouTube content creators have not made more accessible and fun to learn?
 Check out the experiences of professional, ethical hackers, or watch hacking tutorials for free.

 Hack The Box is an online platform that allows you to try out your penetration testing skills and exchange ideas with thousands of others in the security field.
 To try it out, log onto the website and get started on one of their live machines.